 The Senate noted the following decisions taken over the mailing list:

 The Convener of the Gymkhana Award panels, Mr. Gautam Pratap Singh, sent the names of all panel members over the Senate List for approval.
-The Senate approved the following panels for the Gymkhana awards:
+The Senate approved the following panels for the Gymkhana awards over the mailing list:

 1. Outstanding Freshman